The Greatest Canadian Invention

-The Greatest Canadian Invention is a television mini-series originally aired on CBC Television.
-It is a spiritual sequel to The Greatest Canadian.
+The Greatest Canadian Invention is a spiritual sequel to The Greatest Canadian originally aired on CBC Television.

-It began with people voting online which invention (out of 50) they considered the greatest Canadian invention.
-The show is a two-hour special, hosted by Bob McDonald (Quirks and Quarks), that premiered on 3 January 2007 at 8:00 EST.
+It began with CBC viewers voting online on which invention (out of 50) they considered to be the greatest Canadian invention.
+The show is a two-hour special, hosted by Bob McDonald, that premiered on 3 January 2007 at 8:00 EST.

 Commentators

 The 22 commentators for the show are: